-Strategic Use of Chapter 11 for Your Business: Chapter 11 Basics
+Strategic Use of Chapter 11 for Nashville Businesses: Chapter 11 Basics

 What options exist for a company whose existence is threatened by too much debt?
 Most businesses will first seek to improve liquidity through revenue enhancement, cost reductions, sale of assets, or equity/debt financing.
 Concurrently, or after, they may seek accommodations from creditors, especially their senior secured lender.